The Swedish and Danish Security Dealers Associations

 Pricing of Market Data

-- The revenue from market data for the European trading venues is in the range EUR 50 to 200 million.
+- Revenue from market data for the European trading venues is in the range EUR 50 to 200 million.
 We assess the direct costs of distributing the market data to be lower – probably below EUR 10 million for most venues.

-- Since the mid-2000s, market data fees have increased in the range of 30-60% since 2008, net of inflation.
+- Since the mid-2000s, market data fees have increased in the range of 30-60%, net of inflation.
 This is despite a heavy cost reduction in the underlying technology used.

 - Trading venues have tightened their auditing process and more than doubled the number of different fees in their fee schedule in the past decade.